GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Onboard.md

 **<u>Overview</u>**

 DECADA provides several connection solutions for Agencies to connect sensors to DECADA.
-The first step to determine which solution to use is to check whether the device to connect meets the following two conditions.

-  - Supports TCP/UDP communication.
-  - Supports the data format of the EnOS device connection protocol through firmware upgrade.

-If the device meets both conditions, the device can be directly connected to DECADA.
-If the device does not meet either of the conditions and is connected to another system or cloud platform, Agencies should refer to the “Cloud-to-Cloud” method to connect to DECADA.

 Communications to DECADA can be done via any one of the following methods:

+Communications to DECADA can be done via any one of the following methods:

 <div align=center>
 <img width="850" src="./images/integration_with_decada.png"/>
 </div>
+Integration Methodology

 **<u>Mode of Connection</u>**